 Click on each picture to learn more about them!

 Chris attended college and graduate school in the great state of Indiana.
-He identifies as a transracial and transnational Korean adoptee.
+He was born in South Korea and identifies as a transracial and transnational Korean adoptee.

 Deokhee Ryu is an immigration attorney in private practice, primarily focusing on employment-based immigration.
 She has volunteered for Hamkae Center’s naturalization program since 2018.
 She was born and raised in South Korea and lives in Northern Virginia.